 - Death Benefits / Widow / Widower’s Pension (Contributory) – A spouse’s pension is payable to the widow/widower, if the contribution conditions are met on either the late spouse’s pay related social insurance (PRSI), or the surviving spouse’s own PRSI record at the date of death.
 The two PRSI records may not be amalgamated in order to qualify.

-- Illness Benefit – A person may qualify for the State Illness Benefit if they cannot work due to a medical practitioner certified illness.
+- Illness Benefit – A person may qualify for the State Illness Benefit if they cannot work due to a medical practitioner-certified illness.
 The person must be under 66 years of age and have been making social insurance contributions (PRSI).
 Employers are not required to pay sick pay in Ireland, although many do at varying levels.

 - Invalidity Pension – A state invalidity pension is available, instead of a flat rate Illness benefit, to insured persons who have been incapable of work for at least 12 months and who satisfy the contribution conditions.
 Normally, before qualifying for an invalidity pension, an insured person will have received illness benefits for at least 12 months.

-- Public Health Services – Any person ordinarily residing in the Republic of Ireland can access the public health system and depending on their income level will have to pay to a certain level for this or be eligible for fully state funded care.
-There is a large network of private hospital care available on a self-pay, Private Medical Insurance or combination of the two, payment basis.
+- Public Health Services – Any person ordinarily residing in the Republic of Ireland can access the public health system and depending on their income level will have to pay to a certain level for this or be eligible for fully state-funded care.
+There is a large network of private hospital care available on a self-pay, Private Medical Insurance or a combination of the two, payment basis.

 - Maternity Benefit – Maternity benefit is a payment for employed and self-employed women who satisfy certain PRSI (Pay Related Social Insurance) contribution conditions on their own insurance record.
 Maternity benefit is normally payable for 26 weeks.
-Employer are not required to supplement this although many do.
+Employers are not required to supplement this although many do.